 How To Make Fresh Homemade Roasted Dandelion Coffee or Tea (Part 2)

-scoop of dandelion root grounds Put about 2 cups of the chunky roots into a food processor or blender on high until they are chopped up into a course mixture.
+{Read PART ONE of this Article} Put about 2 cups of the chunky roots into a food processor or blender on high until they are chopped up into a course mixture.
 Put this mixture aside, and continue to grind/blend up the roots about 2 cups at a time until all of your roots are thoroughly ground.
 You can also roast the roots whole instead of grinding them first, but grinding them first is easier.

 Spread the coarsely ground dandelion roots on a cookie sheet that is about a half an inch deep.
 You can place several cookie sheets in the oven at once if you can.